dsegovia90/chingu/README.md

 Pair programming is a great - and fun! - way to build programming skills, but finding someone to program with can be tricky.

-Chingu-PP makes it easy for members of the Chingu cohorts to find a pair programming partner - simply log in (or install our slack app), request a partner, and wait to be matched.
+Chingu-PP makes it easy for members of the Chingu cohorts to find a pair programming partner - simply log in (or install the Chingu-PP slack app), request a partner, and wait to be matched.

 Chingu-PP is a Build-to-Learn project started by members of the Honey Badgers cohort.
 Please be patient as we continue to work out bugs, make improvements, and add new features.